pencil-js/pencil.js/readme.md

 Since today's web browser don't support module requirements yet, you need to use a bundler like [webpack](https://webpack.js.org/) or [browserify](http://browserify.org/).

+## Purpose

+### Abstraction
+Drawing in a canvas is not trivial.
+First of all, the goal is to ease the use of canvas in a browser;
+allowing anyone to use it with its comprehensible syntax and extensible options.

+### OOP
+OOP is great, OOP is almighty, OOP saves lives !
+Others library exists, but none with a beautiful OOP syntax.
+It makes code look natural.

+### Modularity
+Splitting the whole code into modules make everything cleaner.
+It also allow you to grab only what you need or replace what you don't like.

+### Documentation
+A complete documentation goes a long way to help developers.
+All functions are assured to have a description and also typed arguments and returns.

 ## Examples
 ```js
 import Scene from "pencil.js"; // or "@pencil.js/scene"